By: Team CS2103-F09-3 Since: Sep 2019 Licence: MIT

 UniqueTagList

-.
-It represents a list of tags that can be of type UserTag
+StudyPlan.
+It represents a list of tags that can be of type UserTag, DefaultTag or PriorityTag and enforces the

 to study plan tagging, i.e. allowing study plans to have other kinds of tags.